Overview of Shorted Turn Theory & Flux Probe Testing

 The annotated Analysis Graph below shows a waveform from this same rotor recorded at 48 MWS, 0 MVARS.
 The raw flux probe data (red) shows numbered peaks that correspond to each coil slot displayed in the cross-section.
 The flux density curve (dotted blue) shows the magnetic field strength around the rotor.
 The flux density zero-crossing (FDZC) position is marked with a vertical green line.

-The FDZC position is important because the coil that aligns with the FDZC position will have the best detection sensitivity for true turn shorts and the least sensitivity for false turn short indications (in this case, the FDZC position is closely aligned with Coil 3).
+The FDZC position is important because the coil that aligns with the FDZC will have the best detection sensitivity for true turn shorts and the least sensitivity for false turn short indications (in this waveform, the FDZC position is closely aligned with Coil 3).

 Rotor Cross-section - shows a two-pole rotor with 6 coils/pole and a single short in Coil 5-Pole A (Coil 5A, 20 total turns).
 The change in the heat produced by each coil due to that short is also displayed.